russellf9/candy-space/README.md

 - I'm using Twitter Bootstrap to add style to the UI elements

 - To parse the csv data I'm using [node-csvtojson](https://github.com/Keyang/node-csvtojson), perhaps not the ideal solution a stream might be better.
-(Also, for now I'm having a path issue.)

-- I'm using [Gulp] as my task runner
+- I'm using [Gulp](http://gulpjs.com) as my task runner as it fast, can be modular and gets everything done.

 - I'm using SASS as this is essential for writing cleaner and extensible CSS